Evin-Ngoa/book-counterfeit-composer/README.md

 Create rest-api+
+> composer-rest-server -c admin@book-counterfeit-composer -n never -u true -w

+// With Another port
-> composer-rest-server -c admin@book-counterfeit-composer -n never -u true -w true
+> composer-rest-server -c admin@book-counterfeit-composer -n never -u true -w -p 3001

+// With Authentication
+> composer-rest-server -c admin@book-counterfeit-composer -n never -p 3000 -a true -m

 Command deletes the contents of all the registries in the State Database.
 It is fast way for developers to reset the Business Network and remove test data.
 > composer network reset -c admin@book-counterfeit-composer